Shahdk123/GravityBench/README.md

     The benchmark is designed for iterative, tool-augmented agents.
 The provided baseline agent (`agents/tabular_agent.py`) uses:
     -   An `Observe` tool for taking measurements at specific times (`agents/tools/observe_tool.py`).
     -   A Python REPL tool for data analysis (`agents/tools/python_repl_tool.py`).
+        - Warning: The Python REPL tool executes arbitrary code without containerization and should be used with caution.
     -   A `submit_answer` tool for providing the final numeric or boolean answer (`agents/tools/submit_answer_tool.py`).
     This agent is executed using `scripts/run_agent.py` or `scripts/run_agent_range_of_budgets.py` (for varying observation budgets).
 The agent prompts are detailed in Appendix D of our paper.